jonkatz/basic_git_blog/_posts/2025-10-24-sagevoice-post-mortem-2-of-2-what-went-right.md

 **I extroverted**

 I knew, going into this, that in order to give this the best chance of being successful, I was going to have to do things that are socially uncomfortable and even scary: tell people about my project, ask for favors, go to networking events.
-This was indeed uncomfortable, but I am glad I have exercised this muscle and am no longer afraid.
+This was indeed uncomfortable, but I am glad I have exercised this muscle and am less afraid.

 I also met incredible people–many of the people on this email list, in fact.
 According to my Zoom logs, just digititally I met with over 150 new people!
 It is rare, working in my normal capacity, that I would talk to that many new people in a year.